greenzorro/comfyui-workflow-versatile/README.md

 NOTES:
 - `versatile-sd` is the most versatile.
 - Pony diffusion is incompatible with IPadapter.
-- Workflows for Flux and SD3.5 on the way.
+- Workflows for Flux on the way.

 ## Usage